 Tip #15: Clarify what “coordination” means in their contract.
 Some planners include design and vendor management.
 Others only show up on the wedding day.
 The gap between those two services is enormous.

 Tip #16: Don’t confuse a venue coordinator with a wedding planner.
-According to Adventure Weddings MX, venue coordinators juggle multiple events simultaneously.
+Venue coordinators juggle multiple events simultaneously, as Adventure Weddings MX notes.
 A dedicated planner focuses entirely on yours.

 Browse vetted destination wedding planners who specialize in the locations you’re considering.